comychitz/knowledge/programming/cplusplus/README.md

 ## Language Notes (and related programming notes)
+* member object variables are able to be constructed with arguments from the constructor itself, but it has to be in the initialization list.
 * as in all object oriented code should be, we want high cohesion but low coupling of our modules/classes
 * declaring a variable in a global un-named namespace is the C++ way of doing static functions.
 Everything in the anonymous namespace gets mangled with a compile-generated string, and those functions are only accessible by other functions in the same translation unit
 * l-values and r-values